luvit/luv/docs.md

 ### `uv.new_timer() -> timer`

-Creates and initialized a new `uv_timer_t` returns the lua userdata wrapping it.
+Creates and initializes a new `uv_timer_t`.
+Returns the lua userdata wrapping it.

 ```lua
 -- Creating a simple setTimeout wrapper